Disney World Deluxe Resorts (Everything You Need to Know Plus Rankings)

-Last but definitely not least, Disney’s Animal Kingdom Lodge comes in as our top choice for the best deluxe resort at Disney World.
-If you dream of traveling to Africa, love animals, or just want a calming escape, you’ve found your best option.
+So it’s fair to say that the Animal Kingdom Lodge resembles what many consider a once-in-a-lifetime experience.
+If you dream of traveling to Africa, love animals, or just want a calming escape, this is the best option.

-In addition, it’s one of the few resorts that’s worth upgrading your room view.
+It’s one of the few resorts worth upgrading your room view.
 Waking up to animals grazing outside your room is pretty surreal.

 Related: Disney’s Animal Kingdom Lodge Review